IBM/cics-bundle-gradle/README.md

   * `samples`, a collection of samples that show different ways of using this plugin.

 ## Supported Gradle versions
-The CICS bundle Gradle plugin supports Gradle 7 to Gradle 9.
+The CICS bundle Gradle plugin supports Gradle 8 and 9.

+**Note:** Gradle 7 support was removed in version 1.0.9 to enable Java 21 compatibility.

 ## Supported bundle part types
 The CICS bundle Gradle plugin supports building CICS bundles that contain the following bundle parts: